 Make sure that you choose your Surgeon carefully when shopping around for a Breast Reduction on price or if you’re keen to get a ‘discount’ breast reduction procedure

 You don’t want to risk having to get Revision Surgery when you waited so long to get your Breast Reduction.

 Always choose a highly-experienced, qualified Plastic Surgeon for Breast Reduction Surgery.

-Finance and Payment Plans for your Breast Reduction Surgery
+Payment methods and Costss for your Breast Reduction Surgery

-For more information about pricing and financing of your Breast Reduction Surgery please visit our finance pages.
+For more information about pricing and financing of your Breast Reduction Surgery please visit our payment methods pages.

 If you would like a customised Breast Reduction Quote, please contact us to book a Surgeon Consultation.
 Just send a confidential enquiry form.
-Or if it is during business Clinic hours, you are welcome to phone a Patient Care Advisor on (03) 8849 1400.
+Or if it is during business Clinic hours, you are welcome to phone a Patient Care Coordinator on (03) 8849 1400.